Mustassaare

 Mustassaare is a village in Võru Parish, Võru County, in southeastern Estonia.
 It is located just southwest of Sõmerpalu, the administrative centre of the municipality.
 Mustassaare has a population of 31 (as of 1 January 2008).

 Mustassaare has a station on currently inactive Valga–Pechory railway.

+The southeastern part of Mustassaare village territory is occupied by Nursipalu training area used by the Estonian Defence Forces.